 Nonresident License Information:

-2017 "elk and deer combination" license cost was $1041 and on a draw system.
-The "deer only" license cost was $625 and also on a draw.
-"Elk only" cost $885 and also on a draw.
-Application deadline for elk and or deer licenses is March 15th.
-Antelope license cost for 2017 was $205 and also on a draw basis with a June 1st deadline for applying.
+2020 "elk & deer combination" license (17,000) cost is $1046 and on a draw system.
+The "deer only" license (4,600) cost $612 and also on a draw.
+The "elk only" license costs $884, also on a draw.
+Montana has a preference point system that will enhance your chance to receive a license when booking 1-1/2 to 2 years in advance.
+Application deadline for elk and or deer licenses is April 1st.
+Antelope licenses cost was $205 and are on a limited draw basis with an application deadline of June 1st.

 Archery Permits Required